djbrown14/Milestone-Project1/README.md

-click on portfolio page   opens portfolio page         pass click on contact page     opens contact page           pass click on submit button    direct to new page           pass click to download cv      go to cv on contact page     pass
+click on portfolio page   opens portfolio page         pass click on contact page     opens contact page           pass click on submit button    direct to new page           pass click on back to home     opens home page              pass click to go to cv         go to cv on contact page     pass click on download cv      go to portfolio page         pass

 Deployment
 Here is how i deployed my website on Github.